How do I show a blackboard, a whiteboard, or a document camera to students online?

 If you typically use a blackboard, a whiteboard, or a document camera in a face-to-face classroom and you'd like to deliver this type of material online through a video, or a synchronous session, there are a number of hardware and software options available.

 Creating asynchronous video recordings that your students could watch anytime through your Canvas course site, is a great option.
 It provides great flexibility for your students and offers them opportunities to review and reflect on your materials.
-However, the options below will also work with Blackboard Collaborate, displaying your materials in a real-time, live session.
+However, the options below will also work with Zoom displaying your materials in a real-time, live session.

 With many of the option listed below, there may be costs involved.
 However, it's worth checking with your department to see if they have resources already available, or if there are purchasing options to assist you.